TimoStahl/kanboard_plugin_metadata/README.md

 Kanboard Plugin to manage metadata
 ==========================

-This plugin adds a GUI for Plugin Metadata.
+This plugin adds a basic GUI for Plugin Metadata.

+[creecros](https://github.com/creecros) created a enhanced version of this plugin https://github.com/creecros/MetaMagik

 Plugin for https://github.com/fguillot/kanboard